baleada/docs/src/prose/features/index.md

 ```
 :::

-These functions are primarily used internally by various interfaces, combos, and extensions.
-However, Baleada Features exports them publicly because they are useful for authors who want to write their own Vue composables, following the style and patterns of Baleada Features.
-They're also super useful for authors who want to [organize their code by logical concern](https://www.youtube.com/watch?v=q4a115Kdla8) in Vue setup functions.
+Affordances are primarily used internally by interfaces and extensions.
+However, they're exported publicly for authors who want to write their own composables, following the style and patterns of Baleada Features, and [organizing code by logical concern](https://www.youtube.com/watch?v=q4a115Kdla8)

 To learn more, visit the docs for each affordance exported by Baleada Features.
 For a complete list of available affordances, see the **Affordances** section under the **Features** heading in the left sidebar.